East Ayrshire

-East Ayrshire (Aest Ayrshire; Siorrachd Àir an Ear) is one of thirty-two council areas of Scotland.
+East Ayrshire (Aest Ayrshire; Siorrachd Àir an Ear) is one of 32 unitary council areas of Scotland.
 It shares borders with Dumfries and Galloway, East Renfrewshire, North Ayrshire, South Ayrshire and South Lanarkshire.
 The headquarters of the council are located on London Road, Kilmarnock.
 With South Ayrshire and the mainland areas of North Ayrshire, it formed the former county of Ayrshire.

 East Ayrshire had a population of 122,100 at the 2011 census, making it the 16th most populous local authority in Scotland.
 Spanning a geographical area of 1,262 km2, East Ayrshire is the 14th-largest local authority in Scotland in terms of geographical area.
 The majority of the population of East Ayrshire live within and surrounding the main town, Kilmarnock.
-Other large population areas in East Ayrshire include Cumnock, the second-largest town, and smaller towns and villages such as Stewarton, Darvel and Hurlford.
+Other large population areas in East Ayrshire include Cumnock, the second-largest town, and smaller towns and villages such as Stewarton, Darvel, Bellsbank, and Hurlford.

-The largest school in Scotland, the Robert Burns Academy, is located in Cumnock.
+The area is home to the largest education campus in Scotland, the Robert Burns Academy, which is located in the second largest town, Cumnock.

 History

-East Ayrshire was created in 1996 under the Local Government etc. (Scotland) Act 1994, which replaced Scotland's previous local government structure of upper-tier regions and lower-tier districts with unitary council areas providing all local government services.
-East Ayrshire covered the combined area of the abolished Kilmarnock and Loudoun and Cumnock and Doon Valley districts, and also took over the functions of the abolished Strathclyde Regional Council within the area.
-The area's name references its location within the historic county of Ayrshire, which had been abolished for local government purposes in 1975 when Kilmarnock and Loudoun, Cumnock and Doon Valley, and Strathclyde region had been created.
+Early settlements

+The area which is now East Ayrshire features indications of early settlement dating as far back as 397.
+The presence of the Dragon Stone in Darvel, along with cup and ring markings near to the Ballochmyle Viaduct at Mauchline, indicate early occupation and settlement in and around East Ayrshire.
+The area's first permanent settlement is said to date from the expansion of Christianity in Scotland, after St Ninian established a church at Whithorn.

+13th–15th century

+East Ayrshire is home to a number of towers, castles and other structures which were constructed between the 13th–15th century.
+Many of the areas castles played a prominent role, largely in part due to barons being at the peak of military and political powers.
+Many of the barons were involved in wider Scottish politics and affairs, in particular, resistance to the advances of Edward I towards Scotland.
+Prominent Scottish independence figure William Wallace has close connections with East Ayrshire.
+The Wallace family had a castle at Riccarton, later part of Kilmarnock, as well as his surprise attack on the English at Loudoun Hill in 1297.
+Wallace is also associated with Lockhart's Tower in the town of Galston.
+Lockhart's Tower was largely rebuilt during the middle ages, and is commonly referred to as Barr Castle presently.
+Wallace is said to "have made a daring escape" from Lockhart's Tower at one point.

+During the First War of Scottish Independence, the areas Loudoun Hill was the scene of a Scottish victory over the English during the Battle of Loudoun Hill on 10 May 1307.
+The battlefield at Loudoun Hill is currently under research to be included in the Inventory of Historic Battlefields in Scotland and protected by Historic Scotland under the Scottish Historical Environment Policy of 2009.